deajan/osync/README.md

 ## Usage

-Osync can work with in three flavors: Quick sync mode, configuration file mode, and daemon mode.
+Osync can work with in three flavors: Quick sync mode, configuration file mode, and monitor mode.
 While quick sync mode is convenient to do fast syncs between some directories, a configuration file gives much more functionality.
 Please use double quotes as path delimiters.
 Do not use escaped characters in path names.